 None

 Description:

-Many youths need tutoring throughout the county.
-There are several vetted tutors on record to tutor kids.
+Many youths are in need of tutoring throughout the county.
+There are several tutors on record as willing to tutor kids.
 Several of our youth having learning disorders where tutoring has been helpful by increasing their knowledge and confidence.